Fairbanks International Airport: Development since the 2000s

+Condor started a seasonal route to Frankfurt in May 2001.
+The inbound flight stopped in Whitehorse, Canada, and the outbound one was nonstop.
 On October 11, 2009, the airport completed a new terminal and began demolishing the old terminal which was built in 1948.
 The new terminal is built around the modern TSA standards.
 In addition to architectural design and better security, the main terminal now has six jet-bridges (up from the former five).
 The 2,700m2 of custom-unitized curtain wall was designed and supplied by Overgaard Ltd. Hong Kong.
 The special design incorporates double low-e triple glazing.
 The new building's footprint is smaller than the old building.

 For the 12-month period ending February 28, 2018, the airport had 119,898 aircraft operations, an average of 328 per day: 58% general aviation, 31% air taxi, 9% scheduled commercial, and 2% military.
 At that time there were 569 aircraft based at this airport: 91% single-engine, 8% multi-engine, <1% jet and <1% helicopter.

 Facilities

 Terminal

-The terminal building, situated on the northwest side of the airport, contains seven gates: two for commuter carriers and five for larger carriers.
+The terminal building, situated on the northwest side of the airport, contains eight gates: two for commuter carriers and six for larger carriers.